twardio/Password-Generator/README.md

 ## Usage

-This repository contains a financial analysis of data, done in javascript
+This repository contains a password generator.

 ## License